Camp Like a Girl Scout

 This list should help you in preparing for camp.
 You may bring your clothes to camp in a duffle bag, trunk (footlocker), backpack, or whatever is convenient.
 Please note that dressers and chests of drawers are not available at camp.
 You will be provided with a bed and a mattress.
 You bring the rest!
 Remember to plan for warm days and cool evenings.
 Be prepared for a variety of weather conditions.
 Label each item with your name!

 When packing for camp, place all belongings inside a large black garbage bag.
 Twist and tie the top closed and secure it with a rubber band or tie.

 Any item on this list will be confiscated and returned at check-out.

 Girl Scouts of Western Ohio is not responsible for loss, theft, or damage to personal belongings, money, or items left at camp.
 Please write your camper’s full name and phone number on everything of importance—if it’s left behind, we’ll make every effort to contact you by phone or email.
 Lost and found items will be kept for 2 weeks.
 Any item not claimed by September 1 will be donated.

-Contact our Customer Care Team with questions about lost and found at 888.350.5090 or [email protected].
+Contact our Customer Care Team with questions about lost and found at 888.350.5090 or by email.

 Pack medication containers in a plastic zip bag with the camper’s name printed in permanent ink on the bag.
 All medications, vitamins, and supplements must be in original containers with the doctor’s name, dosage, and any instructions clearly stated.

-We have a supply of commonly used over-the-counter medicines, so it is not necessary to send these to camp.
-If you have a question about a specific medicine, please contact us.
+We have a supply of commonly used over-the-counter medicines, so sending these to camp is unnecessary.
+If you have a question about a specific medicine, please get in touch with us.